kkaixiao/daily_code/Q0001-20-10-27_produc_of_all_in_a_list_excpet_self.md

     return res

-# solution with the use of division, we can create a product function to replace numpy's prod method, I am just lazy here
+# solution with the use of division, we can create a product function to replace numpy's prod method
+# but I am just lazy here...

 import numpy as np

 def product_all_except_self_withou_division(l):